alFrame/ComfyUI-AF-EditGeneratedPrompt/README.md

 5. Edit as needed - the edited version will be output if present, otherwise the generated prompt will be used

 ## Version History
-v0.0.16 - Put the version number and infos into the main python file, in the hopes of it showing up in the ComfyUI Manager v0.0.15 - Fixed an issue with LiteGraph throwing an error about the space widgets v0.0.14 - Inital Git Release v0.0.01 - 0.0.13 Internal dev versions.
-Too many changes to list This is a multiline text block.
+v0.0.16 - Put the version number and infos into the main python file, in the hopes of it showing up in the ComfyUI Manager
-It will preserve line breaks and indentation.
+v0.0.15 - Fixed an issue with LiteGraph throwing an error about the space widgets
+v0.0.14 - Inital Git Release
+v0.0.01 - 0.0.13 Internal dev versions.
+Too many changes to list

 ## Disclaimer
 This custom node was written with the help of AI.